Lampirg/recommendator/README.md

 ## Usage

 The project isn't deployed anywhere so the only way to run application right now is to clone this repository and run it manually.
-But application need MAL API's client code to make requests otherwise it will be blocked.
+To use MAL you need MAL API's client code to make requests otherwise it will be blocked.
 But if you cloned repository and you do have MAL API's client code, you need to create "mal security code.yml" in resource directory with this structure:

 ```yaml
 clientIdHeader: X-MAL-CLIENT-ID